nicolasbelz/ffufapp/README.md

 ### Cookie Fuzzing
 Cookie Injection Vulnerability Testing explores an application's response to manipulated cookie values.
 This method uncovers how the application behaves when presented with both legitimate and illegitimate cookie data.
-Using FFUF, we systematically can test various cookie values, focusing on the access_token cookie to access a restricted page (user_session.php)
+Using FFUF, we systematically can test various cookie values, focusing on the access_token cookie to access a restricted page in our case study thr user_session.php

 Correct payload:
 <div class="code-snippet">
 <pre><code>ffuf -w cookie_values.txt -u http://localhost/user_session.php -H "Cookie: access_token=FUZZ" -v</code></pre>